silviot/edx-platform-wiki/XBlock-Peak-Confusion-notes.md

 Old-to-new conversions:

-- XModules had .location and class Location.
+- XModules has `.location` and `class Location`.
 These are implementation details of the CMS/LMS world, and pure XBlock code can't assume ids are implemented this way.
 We need to move away from .location, and toward usage_ids.

 Confusing things: